tsabunkar/unit-of-work/README.md

 # Description

 - Unit of Work pattern is used to group one or more operations (usually database operations) into a single transaction or “unit of work”, so that all operations either pass or fail as one.
-- for example of we want to save/POST data in sequential order but transactions fail in while saving the data in some table then ==> How we will handle this transaction ?
+- for example of we want to save/POST data in sequential order but transactions fail in while saving the data in some table then - Q) How we will handle this transaction ?
 (Instead of re-writting code -> Create a design pattern/ Helper functions which can be used by other feature modules while performing db transactions )
-- NOTE: Managing database transactions in your service layer as a code smell.
+- NOTE: Managing database transactions in your service layer and tight copuling with ORM tool is clearly a code smell.

 # Installation